GeoffreyHazard/lab05_parsing/README.md

 </details>

 **Task 2. a.
-Order of Multiplication of Individual Transformations** Write a matrix ```M1``` that is all the transformations applied only to Cube 2.
-You matrix ```M1``` should be in the form of a product of scaling, rotation and translation matricies.
+Order of Multiplication of Individual Transformations**
+- Write a matrix ```M1``` that is all the transformations applied only to Cube 2.

+Your matrix ```M1``` should be in the form of a product of scaling, rotation and translation matricies.
 You can write each transformation matrix in the form ```S(x, y, z)```.

 **Task 2. b.
-Building the Final Transformation Matrices** For cubes 1, 3 and 8, write the final transformation matrix in terms of a product of matrices ```S(x, y, z)```, ```R(x, y, z, angle)```, ```T(x, y, z)```, as needed.
+Building the Final Transformation Matrices**
+- For cubes 1, 3 and 8, write the final transformation matrix in terms of a product of matrices ```S(x, y, z)```, ```R(x, y, z, angle)```, ```T(x, y, z)```, as needed.

 **Task 3.
 Navigating the Scene Graph Efficiently**

-In the previous exercise, you might have seen how some matrix multiplications repeat throughout different objects.
+In the previous exercise, you should have noticed that the transformations repeat for different primitives.
-Explain why traversing a scene graph from the root node every time each object is rendered is inefficient.
-Now consider how you might build the final transformation matricies using depth first search.
+- Explain why traversing a scene graph from the root node every time each primitive is rendered is inefficient.
+- Consider how you might build the final transformation matricies using depth first search.
 Explain how your approach is better in terms of time complexity, and write pseudocode for it.